-The District of Columbia filed a proof of claim asserting a secured claim for unpaid sales and use taxes, corporate franchise tax, and as well as unpaid withholding taxes for various periods in the total amount of \$285,465.05.
+The District of Columbia filed a proof of claim asserting a secured claim for unpaid sales and use taxes, corporate franchise tax, and as well as unpaid withholding taxes for various periods in the total amount of \$662,799.62.
 The District asserts secured status by virtue of the pre-petition filing of notices of its tax claims.
-Nevertheless, by operation of Section 506(b) of the Bankruptcy Code, the District is secured only to the extent of value of Debtor's assets as of the petition date--\$42,494, with the remainder of its unsecured claim to be treated as a priority (for tax and interest assessed) in the amount of \$211,891.95, and general unsecured claim (for the penalties assessed) in the amount of \$61,320.17, respectively, as set forth below.
+Nevertheless, by operation of Section 506(b) of the Bankruptcy Code, the District is secured only to the extent of value of Debtor's assets as of the petition date--\$13,037.00, with the remainder of its unsecured claims to be treated as priority (\$ 597,327.11) and general unsecured claims (\$114,529.74) respectively, as set forth below.

-Class 2 shall accordingly receive payment in full on its \$42,494 secured claim, plus post-confirmation interest (4%) within four years of the Effective Date.
-Payments shall be made in equal monthly installments of \$959, commencing on the Effective Date and continuing monthly thereafter until the claims of this Class, plus post-confirmation interest, have been paid in full.
-This class shall retain its lien against Debtor's property to the extent of \$42,494, until its secured claim is paid in full.
+Accordingly, Class 2 will shall receive payment in full on its \$13,037.00 secured claim, plus post-confirmation interest (4%) within four years of the Effective Date.
+Payments shall be made in equal monthly installments of two hundred and ninety five dollars (\$295), commencing on the Effective Date and continuing monthly thereafter until the claims of this Class, plus post-confirmation interest have been paid in full.
+This class shall retain its lien to the extent of \$13,037, against Debtor's property until its secured claims are paid in full.